a-b-street/abstreet/docs/design/testing.md

 		- hold a button to show the original versions of things in a transparentish overlay

 How to show diffs for agents?

+## Test setup

+Tried having some helper methods, but they're not aging well as the new trip leg stuff continues.
+Removing for now, will re-evaluate later.